Parameter Invariance Analysis of Moment Equations Using Dulmage-Mendelsohn Decomposition: Problem Formulation

 \subsection{Chemical Master Equations}

 We consider chemical reaction networks $\Gamma$ consisting of $n$ molecular species $X_i \:(i = 1, 2, \dots, n)$ and $m$ reaction species $R_j \:(j = 1, 2, \dots, m)$.
-In the modeling of stochastic chemical reactions, the state of the reaction networks $\Gamma$ is characterized by the copy number of molecular species $X_i$, and its evolution is modeled by the Markov process governed by stochastic increase and decrease of the copy numbers by reactions $R_j$.
+In stochastic chemical reactions, the state of the reaction networks $\Gamma$ is characterized by the copy number of molecular species $X_i$, and its evolution is modeled by the Markov process governed by stochastic changes in the copy numbers by reactions $R_j$.